West St Leonards railway station

-West St Leonards railway station is on the Hastings line in the south of England and is one of four stations that serve Hastings, East Sussex.
+West St Leonards railway station is on the Hastings line in the south of England and is one of four stations that serve Hastings and St Leonards, East Sussex.
 It is 60 mi 59 chain down the line from London Charing Cross.
 The station and all trains serving it are operated by Southeastern.

 History

 West St Leonards station was constructed in 1887.
-It is just north of St Leonards West Marina railway station, a now disused station that was the earliest station serving the area.

 Rail layout

 The Hastings Line (operated by Southeastern) joins the East Coastway Line (operated by Southern) immediately east of West St Leonards, at Bo-Peep junction, just before entering Bo-Peep tunnel.
-Plans were made for platforms to be built on the East Coastway Line for interchange but Hastings Borough Council decided that there was no economic or passenger benefit as interchange was already available at the next station (Warrior Square).
+Plans were made for platforms to be built on the East Coastway Line for interchange but Hastings Borough Council decided that there was minimal economic or passenger benefit because interchange was already available at the next station (Warrior Square).